dshills/goauto/README.md

 Here is a complete example of a Go build and test process triggered by any source file in a project changing.

 **NOTE** If you are using OS X consider turning on the experimental OSX flag for Pipelines to avoid the "To many Open Files" error.
-W

 ```go
 package main